ddnexus/pagy/docs/api/keyset.md

 jsonify_keyset_attributes = lambda do |attributes|
   # Convert it to a string matching the stored value/format in SQLite DB
   attributes[:created_at] = attributes[:created_at].strftime('%F %T.%6N')
-  attributes.values.to_json  # remember to return an array of the values only end
+  attributes.values.to_json # remember to return the array of values, not the attribute hash end

 Pagy::Keyset(set, jsonify_keyset_attributes:)